aamir9138/Object-Oriented-Programming-by-Durga-Sir/README.md

 1. The `C` and `d` must have some kind of relation either parent-child or child-parent to resolve Compile time Type casting error.
 2. The `C` must either same of `A` or child of `A` for compile time error resolution.
-3. The `runtime object d` must be either same as `C` or its parent.
+3. The `runtime object d` must be either same as `C` or derived type of C, otherwise we will get runtime exception saying: ClassCastException

 so the above example is perfectly valid type of `variable Type casting` because